 Retry Time

-The time interval between consecutive reconnection attempts if the database is disconnected during backup.
+Interval between reconnection attempts if disconnected during backup.
 Unit: minutes.

 Speed Limit